KeystoneDH/2016/abstracts.md

 In my individual conference paper for Keystone DH, I will focus on the application of stylochronometry to a corpus of “weird fiction,” a collective term often used to describe gothic, horror, and otherwise supernaturally-themed genre fiction.
 This Spring, using resources of the Pittsburgh Supercomputing Center, I am collaborating with two partners, Alexander Gladwin and Daniel M. Look, on a project that examines H.P.
 Lovecraft’s use of archaic terms and neologisms.
 The case of HP Lovecraft is an intriguing one because he made various attempts, many quite aggressive, to alter his literary voice to sound archaic.
 However, in my Keystone DH presentation, my question will be to what degree that impulse can be seen in the weird genres more generally.
 I will consider texts before and after Lovecraft’s era, as it will be interesting to see if he was participating in or possibly spurring on a larger trend, but my goal is not merely to advance to the field of individual author studies around Lovecraft and his work.
 Rather, I will address what stylochronometry can tell us about how the diction and style helped authors of weird fiction position their work as belonging to older periods.

-Works Cited

-Forsyth, RS.
-“Stylochronometry with substrings, or: a poet young and old.”
-Literary and Linguist Computing (1999) 14(4): 467-478.

-Stamou, Constantina.
-“Stylochronometry: Stylistic Development, Sequence of Composition, and Relative Dating.”
-Literary and Linguist Computing (2008) 23(2): 181-199.

-Underwood, Ted and Jordan Sellers.
-“The Emergence of Literary Diction.”
-Journal of Digital Humanities (2012) 1.2. < http://journalofdigitalhumanities.org/1-2/the-emergence-of-literary-diction-by-ted-underwood-and-jordan-sellers/>

 #### "What Does It Matter Where One Lives?": Spatial Mapping and Edith Wharton's _The Age of Innocence_
 {: #submission-32}